w2naf/pydarn/docs/developer/general.md

 # Developers Guide

 pyDARN is an open-source package that is currently not affiliated with any specific SuperDARN working group but supported by SuperDARN collaborators.
-The scope of this library is to provide a flexible standard methods for visualizing SuperDARN data.
+The scope of this library is to provide a flexible standard method for visualizing SuperDARN data.

-In the future IO operations will be removed from pyDARN and will become another library similar with any other functionalities that are not specific to data visualization.
+In the future, IO operations will be removed from pyDARN and will become another library similar to any other functionalities that are not specific to data visualization.

-This section generally covers development in pydarn and guidelines that should be followed be any contributors to the library.
+This section generally covers development in pydarn and guidelines that should be followed by any contributors to the library.

 ## Communication and Teleconferences